bipin-u-babu/Invoice-challenge/lite-ui/notes.md

   - The page "Top Secret" contains some highly confidential information.
 It should only be available to admin users.
 Hide the corresponding navigation item if a user is not an admin.
 Prevent all navigation to the corresponding route and show the user a hint that he is not allowed to access it.

 This feature is implemented in such a way that the user ID needs to be provided through the URL parameters in order to see the "Top Secret" navigation item and access the page.
-The implementation takes the user ID from the URL parameters, makes a request, fetches the access role, and shows the page based on that.
+The implementation takes the user ID from the URL parameters, makes a request, fetches the access role.
 The URL parameters are used to simplify the approach.
 Ideally, user details should be obtained from the logged-in user, and the route will be displayed depending on that user data.

+By default, when you access the page, you will be logged in as a user with ID 1, and the user role will be USER, so you won't be able to see the "Top Secret" page.
+However, if your user ID is 5 and your user role is (USER, ADMIN), you will be able to access the page.
+This is hardcoded on the backend.

 eg:- http://localhost:5174/invoices?userId=5